ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/cp-form.md

 ### `getButton($name)`

 Will return the specified `Form\Button` object if it exists, or prepare and return a new Button object.
+See [`Buttons`](development/services/cp-form/buttons.md)  for more details.

 | Parameter | Type | Description |
 | --------- | ---- | ----------- |